How To Deal With Relationship Anxiety?

 Living in this world where we are conditioned to live from one achievement to another, we tend to forget how to find beauty, serenity and a sense of accomplishment from things around us.
 I love my walking meditations.
 They make me realise that there is so much beauty around me to which sometimes I am completely blind to while chasing the superficial side of it.
 Go for a walk and slow down taking in the colours of the trees, sounds of the wind, or movements of the clouds.

 I find that the way people eat is the way they make love.
 It’s a powerful metaphorical reflection.
 Most of us inhale food running from one business meeting to another, from completing one household errand to another, or from one negative “what-if” thought to another.
 Food has so much healing energy.
 Next time you eat, think about every bite you take.
-The nutritional value it will gift your body.
+The nutritional value will lift your body.
 Then translate the same strategy to your sex life.

 In sex therapy one of the first things I invite my clients to endure is to differentiate fast food sex from gourmet sex.
 By inviting conscious eating, you can also invite passionate intimacy into your healthy relationship.